-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE Our water supply activities are managed at a level that the community is satisfied with.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE FORECAST PERFORMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Our water supply activities are managed at a level that the community is satisfied with.
 Median response times are within targets for urgent call-outs (<2 hours).
 Median response times are within targets for non-urgent call-outs (<48 hours).
-Mandatory measure 3.
-Not achieved.
-The system required to record response times was implemented in 2016/17 and we will be able to report on a full set of data for 2017/18.
+Mandatory measure 3 Not Achieved The system required to record response times was implemented in 2016/17 and we will be able to report on a full set of data for 2017/18.
 We expect data for response times for calls received within office hours to be reliable.
-We expect data for response times for calls received outside of office hours to be less reliable and we plan to refine the data collection process to improve data reliability.
-Median resolution times are within targets for urgent call-outs (<24 hours).
+We expect data for response times for calls received outside of office hours to be less reliable and we plan to refine the data collection process to improve data reliability. <2 hours <2 hours <2 hours <2 hours

+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE FORECAST PERFORMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Our water supply activities are managed at a level that Median resolution times are within targets for urgent call-outs (<24 hours).
+Not Achieved <24 hours <24 hours <24 hours <24 hours the community is satisfied with.
 Median resolution times are within targets for non-urgent call-outs (<8 working days).
-Mandatory measure 3.
-Not achieved.
-The system required to record response times was implemented in 2016/17 and we will be able to report on a full set of data for 2017/18.
-We expect data for resolution times for calls received within office hours to be reliable.
-We expect data for resolution times for calls received outside of office hours to be less reliable and we plan to refine the data collection process to improve data reliability.
+The system required to record response times was implemented in 2016/17 and we will be able to report on a full set of data for 2017/18. <8 working days <8 working days <8 working days <8 working days Mandatory measure 3.
+We expect data for resolution times for calls received within office hours to be reliable. • We expect data for resolution times for calls received outside of office hours to be less reliable and we plan to refine the data collection process to improve data reliability.